Race for prime minister heats up as Tories rush to take sides

 His move came as allies of former foreign secretary Jeremy Hunt, who was runner-up to Boris Johnson in 2019, said he was “virtually certain” to stand again this time.

-Mr Sunak has the backing of Commons Leader Mark Spencer, former Tory Party co-chairman Oliver Dowden, and ex-minister Liam Fox.
+Mr Sunak has the backing of Commons Leader Mark Spencer, former Tory Party co-chairman Oliver Dowden, and ex-ministers Liam Fox and Andrew Murrison, as well as MPs Sir Bob Neill and Paul Maynard.

+He released a glossy launch video in which he set out his family history, saying: “Our country faces huge challenges, the most serious for a generation.

+“And the decisions we make today will decide whether the next generation of British people will also have the chance of a better future.”

 The Times reported that Ms Badenoch was launching her campaign with a pledge to radically reduce the size and influence of the state.